DefGuard/docs/deployment-strategies/standalone-package-based-installation/defguard-apt-repository.md

 sudo apt update
 ```

-Afterward running these commands, you can install and update Defguard via APT.
+Afterward running these commands, you can install and update Defguard using `apt`.

 After new release, simply use `sudo apt update` to update repository.